Buy Curious

 Ultimately, only you can be sure you're ready, willing, and able to handle the headaches of being somebody else’s landlord.
 Not everybody can cope with the responsibilities.

-“You need to find and vet tenants, collect the rent, and deal with any issues your tenant has with the unit,” Hoagland says.
+"You need to find and vet tenants, collect rent, deal with any issues your tenant has with the unit, and stay updated on current rules and regulations applying to the landlord-tenant relationship to ensure you're always on the white side of gray,” Hoagland said.

 Before you venture into landlord territory, take time to identify what you’d do—and who you would turn to—in a slew of possible situations.
 What if the building’s boiler breaks and there’s no heat?
 What if the tenant discovers black mold?
 You'll need to take swift action to rectify anything and everything that might (make that does) come up.